Mustang, this is Ghost Rider, requesting flyby. Air Controller:

 There are usually two reasons why someone would do this:

-This can also be done in flight to another aircraft by flying very close past them.
+A pilot can also do this in flight to another aircraft by flying very close past it.

 Compare Wronski Feint

 , which is an even riskier move to get an enemy to fly into the ground or other obstacle, and Standard Hollywood Strafing Procedure